DylanWaken/DL_Memory_Palace/Generative Models/Prerequisite Knowledge/Basic Probability Theory/Joint Distribution.md

 $$f_{X,Y}(x,y) = f_X(x) f_Y(y)$$
 - Note: this will produce a 2 dimensional function

-Like in the original PDF definition, the probability of a specific point  is not ensured to be the value on the joint PDF, but the probability of an  $A$ can sill be represented using the function by:
+Like in the original PDF definition, the probability of a specific point  is not ensured to be the value on the joint PDF, but the probability of x in  $A$ can sill be represented using the function by:

 $$\iint_{x \in A} f_{X,Y}(x,y)dxdy = P(x \in A, y \in A)$$